-Coffee is what I like to call a universal beverage.
-The pleasure you experience upon waking up to the smell of coffee is the same, wherever in the world you may be.
+I like to refer to coffee as a universal beverage.
+The pleasure you experience upon waking up to the smell of coffee is the same, no matter where you are in the world.
+On a personal note, as a kid I hated the taste of coffee, too bitter or tannic, but I always loved the aroma.

-Going out to a local cafe for a coffee has evolved into a culture of people-watching and animated conversations.
-Brilliant ideas have been borne of a cup of coffee.
+Going out for coffee also includes people watching and animated conversations.
+Brilliant ideas have been born over a cup of coffee.
 Friendships have been made and alliances formed over a steaming brew.
-Some people actually seek out the best coffee houses and include them in their itineraries when traveling.
+For many travelers, finding the best coffee houses in each destination they visit is a ritual.

-Several of these coffee houses have been around for a century already, making them tourist destinations of themselves.
-Cafe Central, Demel, and Griensteindl are just some of the grand old coffee houses that have always been go-to places for locals and tourists alike.
+Several of these coffee houses are over 100 years old, making them tourist destinations in their own right.
+Cafe Central, Demel, and Griensteindl are just a few of the grand old coffee houses that have always been go-to places for locals and tourists alike.
 Newer establishments such as Alt Wien Kaffee are starting to carve their place in Viennese coffee history.
+T

 Barcelona, Spain

+Coffee is more than just a morning beverage, it has become both a craft and a culture.
 No trip to Europe would be complete without having an authentic coffee experience.
-Whether you want to have an afternoon pick-me-up or simply have a day to spend relaxing, take a seat at one of Europe’s coffee houses.
+Whether you need an afternoon pick-me-up or just need a break, take a seat at one of Europe’s coffee houses.

 […] outside of the Hofburg Palace.
 Demel served the royal palace and its inhabitants and is one of the oldest coffee houses in Vienna.
 I had hot chocolate because I knew I would have coffee later; my friends all ordered […]